intrinio/javascript-sdk/docs/IndexApi.md

 # **getSicIndexHistoricalData**
 > ApiResponseSICIndexHistoricalData getSicIndexHistoricalData(identifier, tag, opts)

-Get SIC Index Historical Data
+Historical Data for an SIC Index

 Returns historical values for the given &#x60;tag&#x60; and the SIC Index with the given &#x60;identifier&#x60;